SCN2A: Function

 The principal function of Na_{v}1.2, similar to other members of the voltage-gated sodium channel family, is to mediate sodium influx into neurons upon membrane depolarization, thereby generating and propagating action potentials across distinct neuronal subtypes.

 Na_{v}1.2 functions mainly in excitatory neurons in cortical structures similar to Na_{v}1.6, whereas expression of Na_{v}1.1 (encoded by the SCN1A gene) is found in mutual distinct, inhibitory neuronal classes.
 However, the distribution of Na_{v}1.2 changes during development.
-Na_{v}1.2 channels are initially expressed at the axon initial segments (the site of action potential initiation) of excitatory pyramidal cells in the hippocampus and cortex, but their levels decline during development.
-At the age of 1–2 years Na_{v}1.6 gradually becomes the predominant channel type at the distal axon initial segment and axonal nodes of Ranvier as neurons mature.
-At this stage, Na_{v}1.2 is restricted to the portion of the axon initial segment closest to the cell body and in dendrites.
+Na_{v}1.2 channels are initially expressed at the axon initial segments (the site of action potential initiation) of excitatory pyramidal cells in both hippocampal and cortical excitatory cells.
+While these levels remain constant in the hippocampus, in cortical excitatory cells, Nav1.2 becomes restricted to the portion of the axon initial segment closest to the cell body and in dendrites at the age of 1–2 years in humans.
+Na_{v}1.6 gradually becomes the predominant channel type at the distal axon initial segment and axonal nodes of Ranvier.
 In mature neurons, Na_{v}1.2 is distributed only throughout unmyelinated axons.
 In contrast, its expression pattern in the cerebellum seems to persist throughout development, suggesting distinct roles for Na_{v}1.2 in mature neurons of the neocortex and cerebellum.
 When Na_{v}1.6 takes over the initiation of action potentials, Na_{v}1.2 might play a crucial role in driving their backpropagation into dendrites.
 This backpropagation could impact activity-dependent processes such as synaptic maturation, plasticity, and gene transcription.

-The activity of Na_{v}1.2 is influenced by several factors, such as protein-protein interactions, posttranslational modifications (e.g. phosphorylation), and changes in intracellular Ca2+ concentration.
+The activity of Na_{v}1.2 is influenced by several factors, such as protein-protein interactions, posttranslational modifications (e.g. phosphorylation, palmitoylation), and changes in intracellular Ca2+ concentration.

 Clinical significance

 Mutations in the SCN2A gene can cause a broad spectrum of disorders collectively referred to as SCN2A-related disorders.
-These include cases of autism, self-limited epilepsy, early infantile developmental and epileptic encephalopathy, later onset developmental and epileptic encephalopathy, infantile spasms, SCN2A-related disorders without epilepsy, episodic ataxia, and further movement disorders.
+These include cases of ASD, self-limited epilepsy, early infantile developmental and epileptic encephalopathy, later onset developmental and epileptic encephalopathy, infantile spasms, SCN2A-related disorders without epilepsy, episodic ataxia, and further movement disorders.
 Two major groups of SCN2A mutations can be distinguished based on their functional consequences and response to seizure medication: gain of function mutations, typically associated with seizure onset within the first three months of life, and loss of function mutations, in which seizures begin after the first three months or may never occur.
 The former group tends to benefit from treatment with sodium channel blockers, whereas in the latter, such treatment is often ineffective or may even exacerbate seizures.
 Notably, SCN2A is known to be the most prominent genetic risk factor for autism-spectrum-disorders.

 SCN2A gene mutations have also been identified in bitemporal glucose hypometabolism, and bipolar disorder.
+Furthermore, mutations in SCN2A have been demonstrated to impair enteric neuron migration during development, which may result in gastrointestinal dysmotility, consistent with gastric motility symptoms reported in ASD patients with underlying SCN2A mutations.